-Adding cook time (Plus 30 sec.)
+Adding cook time (+30sec)

 This time-saving feature will let you quickly add 30 seconds to any cook time already set when cooking at a 100% power level.
 This feature may only be used while cooking and with cook time remaining.
-Each press of this pad will add 30 seconds to the cook time.
+Each press of this pad will add 30 seconds.